-Particulars ₹ In Lakhs
+Particulars As at March 31, 2021 As at March 31, 2020

-Less than 12 Months 324.29
+Less than 12 Months 324.29 324.29

-More than 12 Months 970.73
+More than 12 Months 646.44 970.73

 37. FINANCIAL INSTRUMENTS - ACCOUNTING CLASSIFICATIONS AND FAIR VALUE MEASUREMENTS

 The fair values of the financial assets and liabilities are included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.